kalium222/Inn-Ultimate-Remake/README.md

     weapons, which can be used to attack monsters.
 - you can step on something to reach higher things, such as chairs and tables.
+- bookshelf rooms mapping mechanism.
-- you can change the map of doors and rooms through a bookshelf in the study.
+    you can change the map of doors and rooms through a bookshelf in the study.
+- multifunctional items.
+    - bucket(optional).
+        1. fill with water.
+        2. put it on the head(optional),
+        3. inventory(optional).
 - (optional) you can turn on and off the light, so that you can discover the ghost monsters.
 - (optional) you can see the control guide in the television in your room